 The 2008 Minnesota Disorderly Conduct Statute read as follows:

 Subdivision 1.
 Crime.
 Whoever does any of the following in a public or private place, including on a school bus, knowing, or having reasonable grounds to know that it will, or will tend to, alarm, anger or disturb others or provoke an assault or breach of the peace, is guilty of disorderly conduct, which is a misdemeanor:

 (1) engages in brawling or fighting; or

-(2) disturbs an assembly or meeting, not unlawful in its character; or
+(2) disturbs an assembly or meeting, not unlawful in its character [ruled unconstitutional in 2017 by the Minnesota Supreme Court]; or

 (3) engages in offensive, obscene, abusive, boisterous, or noisy conduct or in offensive, obscene, or abusive language tending reasonably to arouse alarm, anger, or resentment in others.